On a mission to 'Reduce, Re-Use, Repair' electronic items in Weston-Super-Mare and surrounding areas.

 I work on all kinds of consumer electronics including power on / boot issues with consoles, laptops or desktops.
 I do common fixes such as HDMI port replacements and repairing liquid damaged circuit boards but also am able to diagnose and repair complex problems such as motherboard or power faults.

 I also repair hi-fi and other home entertainment products including CD players, amplifiers, and speaker systems.
-There has been a renewed interest in vinyl too, judging by the number of record player turntables now appearing on my bench.

 Some faults include: